-BILL ANALYSIS: The PCS for House Bill 98 would define "COVID-19" as the coronavirus disease of 2019.
+BILL ANALYSIS: House Bill 98 defines "COVID-19" as the coronavirus disease of 2019.

-Section 1 would amend Article 10 of Chapter 143 which pertains to the various powers and duties of State departments.
-It would prohibit a State agency, city, county, or political subdivision of the State, from denying or refusing employment, or from discharging from employment, a person who refuses to provide proof of a COVID-19 vaccination, or the person's refusal to submit to a COVID-19 vaccination or series of vaccinations unless an exemption applies.
-It also would prohibit discrimination or taking retaliatory action against an employee who: files or threatens to file a complaint; initiates an action; or testifies or provides information on these matters unless an exception applies.
+Section 1 amends Article 10 of Chapter 143 which pertains to the various powers and duties of State departments.
+The bill would prohibit a State agency, city, county, or political subdivision of the State, from denying or refusing employment, or from discharging from employment, a person who refuses to provide proof of a COVID-19 vaccination, or the person's refusal to submit to a COVID-19 vaccination or series of vaccinations, unless an exemption applies.

-Section 2 would amend Part 2 of Article 6 of 130A which pertains to public health immunizations.
-This section would prohibit a State or local public health agency or State or local public health official from requiring any person, including an applicant for employment, or an employee, from providing proof of a COVID-19 vaccination or submitting to a COVID-19 vaccination or series of vaccinations, unless an exemption applies.
+Section 2 amends Part 2 of Article 6 of 130A which pertains to public health immunizations.
+This section would prohibit a State or local public health agency or public health official from requiring any person, including an applicant for employment, or an employee, from providing proof of a COVID-19 vaccination or submitting to a COVID-19 vaccination or series of vaccinations, unless an exemption applies.
+For this section, definitions of the following terms are provided: applicant for employment, COVID-19, employee, State or local public health agency, State or local public health official.